alkhaled/Church/README.md

 evalD dynamically evaluates the program without running the type checker, and throws an error whenever a type mismatch occurs. evalS runs the type checker first, and then evaluates the expression if it is well typed.
 Note: expressions don't need type annotations since we use type inference.

-To enter a longer program or save one save it as an sexp in a file of its own, then load that file in with Church and run eval.
+To enter a longer program or save one, enter it as an sexp in a file of its own, then load that file in with Church and run eval.
 To see an example of this look at test.hs to find saved test programs.
 The test programs are also a good introduction to the Chruch's syntax, since the test cases cover all language primitives.

 ##Features